Live Exploration of Dynamic Rings: Introduction

-If $a$ is not allowed to move ({\em No Simultaneity Model} - {\sf NS}), exploration is impossible with any number of agents, even with exact knowledge of the ring size, nodes with distinct IDs, agents with communication ability and common chirality.
-If $a$ is not allowed to move, but is guaranteed to be eventually active at a round when the edge is present ({\em Eventual Transport Model} - {\sf ET})), exploration with global termination is impossible, with any number of agents, even if an upperbound on the ring size is known, nodes have distinct IDs, agents communicate and agree on chirality.
-On the other hand, with exact knowledge of the ring size, we prove that exploration is possible with three agents even without chirality or communication, and with a stronger termination condition than perpetual exploration: at least one of the agent terminates within finite time.
-Finally, if $a$ is passively transported on $e$ agents it appear ({\em Passive Transport Model } - ({\sf PT})), we show that, without chirality, two anonymous robots with finite memory are not sufficient to explore the ring; the result holds even if there is a distinguished landmark node and the exact network size is known.
-On the other hand, with chirality, two agents with a known upperbound on the ring size can perform the exploration.
+- {\em Eventual Transport} ({\sf ET}) model: $a$ is not allowed to move while inactive but, should the edge be present for an infinite number of rounds, $a$ is guaranteed to be eventually active at a round when the edge is present.
+In this case, we show that exploration with partial termination of all agents is impossible, regardless of the number of agents, even if an upper bound on the ring size is known, nodes have distinct IDs, and agree on chirality.
+On the other hand, with exact knowledge of the ring size, we prove that exploration is possible with three anonymous agents even without chirality, and at least one agent explicitly terminates.\\

-All the sufficiency proofs are constructive.
-A summary of the results is shown in Figures \ref{table:fsyn} and \ref{table:ssyn}.
+The results are summarized in Tables \ref{table:ssynimp} and \ref{table:ssyn}.
+Also for ${\cal SSYNC}$, all the sufficiency proofs are constructive, and almost all the proposed algorithms are asymptotically {optimal}.